I wanted to know what I can take for nausea and what causes it?

 When you begin to feel better, don't congratulate yourself with a big meal.
 Instead, take baby steps and eat smaller amounts of foods full of fiber, such as Bananas, Rice, Applesauce, and Toast (a.k.a., the BRAT diet).
 Avoid oily foods and dairy products until you feel totally recovered.

-However, it's important to see your health care provider if you experience any of the following:
+However, make an appointment with your health care provider if you experience any of the following:

 - Bleeding or severe abdominal pain with vomiting